WildernessLabs/docfx/guides/Release_Notes/Beta2/index.md

 ## Known Issues

+* `DebounceDuration` and `GlitchFilterCycleCount` are not implemented in `DigitalInputPort`.
+These are coming soon.
-* [Tasks Behave Strangely](https://github.com/WildernessLabs/Meadow_Issues/issues/2) - Workaround is to use `Thread`, as seen in the [Basic_Threading](https://github.com/WildernessLabs/Meadow.Core/tree/master/source/Tests/Basic_Threading) sample app.
+* [Tasks Behave Strangely](https://github.com/WildernessLabs/Meadow_Issues/issues/2) - Workaround is to use `Thread`, as seen in the [Basic_Threading](https://github.com/WildernessLabs/Meadow_Samples/blob/master/Source/MeadowSamples/Basic_Threading/ThreadingApp.cs) sample app.
 * [`Debug.Write` calls don't output to the console](https://github.com/WildernessLabs/Meadow_Issues/issues/3) - Workaround is to use `Console.Write` calls.